 Contact us to find out what happens after the prosecutor for a DUI in Pasco County, FL, seeks a subpoena for your medical records pursuant to section 395.3025, Florida Statutes.
 As a general matter, a patient’s medical records are protected under Florida’s constitutional right to privacy as well as by statute.
 Art.
 I, Sec.
 23, Fla.
 Const.; Hunter v.
 State, 639 So.
 2d 72 (Fla.
 5th DCA), rev. denied, 649 So.
 2d 233 (Fla.
 1994).

 “Where a right to privacy attaches, the State may vindicate an encroachment on that right. . .(when it) is established by a showing that the police have a reasonable founded suspicion that the protected materials contain information relevant to an ongoing criminal investigation.”
 State v.
 Rutherford, 707 So.
 2d 1129, 1131(Fla.
-4th DCA 1997) (disapproved on other grounds in State v.
-Johnson, 814 So.
-2d 390 (Fla.
-2002).
+4th DCA 1997).

 Under the statute, once the patient objects to the issuance of an investigative subpoena for medical records, the State must demonstrate a nexus between the records sought and a pending criminal investigation.
 Cerroni v.
 State, 823 So.
 2d 150 (Fla.
 5th DCA 2002).
 This determination is made at a “Hunter Hearing.”